mkresnick11/Telling-Stories-with-Data/README.md

 The data for the OECD visualizations is from: OECD (2020), General government debt (indicator). doi: 10.1787/a0528cc2-en (Accessed on 26 January 2020)

+**Redesign of Economist Data Visualization**

+The visualization I chose can be found at: I chose my visualization because I thought it was striking that the US was the only G7 country to have a decrease in its labour-force for women.
+I think that this simple visualization is a good starting point to talk about other issues that could be behind this trend.
+The article explores what could be behind this and discusses topics like equal pay, maternity leave and accessible and affordable childcare.

+My thoughts after the critique were that I wanted to be careful in my use of color.
+I also wanted to find a way to visually show what stood out to me about the data.
+The first pointed I wanted to highlight was that US is part of a very small group of countries that has regressed on women’s participation in the workforce.
+The majorities of countries in the dataset have improved.
+I also wanted to visually show that the US decreasing along this metric.
+I also wanted to find a way to highlight both the US and the G7 countries.

+I first thought about making a line graph with all countries other than the G7 countries would be grey.
+This, though, felt too busy when I included all the countries in the dataset.
+So, I thought about ways to make the visualization simpler.
+I decided to instead look at percent change of women’s participation in the workforce as I think this is a simpler and clearer way to visually show changes over time for a large group of observations.
+The data had lots gaps up until 2000, so I decided to start from there.
+Although this visualization will not show a decades long trend, I thought it was better to compare countries over the same time frame. sketched a single line dot plot of only the countries in descending order by the countries labour-force participation rate for women.
+Several people found this confusing and that the graph did not do a good job of visualizing the negative and positive numbers.
+I ultimately settled on a bar chart.
+I thought this chart did a good of showing both that the US was in the minority and that it has a negative labour-force participation rate.
+I also liked that the labels for countries with a positive percent change is above the bar and the ones with negative percent changes have labels below the bar.
+I think this reinforce the contrast between positive and negative percent change.
+Since I have over 30 countries on the chart, I made countries other than the G7 grey.
+I bolded the US so that it would be what a viewer sees first.